BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 \subsection{Compatibility}

-For simplicity and comprehension we showed our ISA modification for an in-order, single issue processor with a generic five stage RISC pipeline.
-One could easily extend our design to larger, more complex CPUs.
+For simplicity and comprehension all examples above consider an in-order, single issue processor with a generic five stage RISC pipeline.
+Control-flow speculation is widely used in such processors: e.g., the ARM Cortex-A53, which has shown to be vulnerable against speculative-execution attacks \cite{nemati2020speculative}.
+There is also tremendous interest in larger, super-scalar, out-of-order processors, where control-flow speculation is universal.

-Adding support for out-of-order processors is trivial as per design, every instruction that is fetched by the processor will be retired---that is, if none of the instructions raise an exception.
+Adding support for out-of-order processors is trivial as per design, every instruction that is fetched by the processor will be retired - that is, if none of the instructions raise an exception.
 Once the CPU fetches the instruction, reordering is permitted as far as functional correctness is ensured.
 Utilizing the two counter sets, reordering can be done beyond basic block borders if the \texttt{bb} instruction of the following basic block has been executed.

-Similarly, support for multi-issue pipelines is easy to achieve.
-Once the \texttt{bb} instruction is executed, the CPU may fetch all instructions within the current basic block in an arbitrary amount of cycles.
+Similarly, support for superscalarity is easy to achieve.
+Once the \texttt{bb} instruction is executed, the CPU may fetch and execute all instructions within the current basic block in an arbitrary amount of cycles.
 If the successor basic block is known the CPU may fetch instructions from both basic blocks in one cycle.
 Secondary pipelines may also be useful to pre-execute \texttt{bb} instructions for the following basic block in parallel as described earlier.
-The more parallel pipelines a CPU has, the more important it gets to build software with large basic blocks, as small basic blocks with branch dependent instructions cause a higher performance loss on a multi-issue CPU compared to a single-issue CPU.

-Generally, the pipeline length can be flexibly chosen.
+Generally, the pipeline length can be chosen flexibly.
 However, as the CPU needs to wait for results of branch and \texttt{bb} instructions, it is desirable to make the results of these instructions available as early as possible.

 A major feature of modern systems is the support of interrupts and context switches.
 We note that our concept does not impede such features; it merely increases the necessary CPU state that needs to be saved in such an event.
 More specifically, it is necessary to save the already gathered information about the current and upcoming basic blocks as well as the state of the loop counter, in addition to all information usually saved during a context switch.
+It is important that this data is secured against manipulation but that is true for all data stored during a context switch (e.g. register values, FPU state, ...).